What is Problem Gambling Awareness Month?

 Problem Gambling warning signs

-It’s important to always be aware of the most common warning signs of a gambling problem, so you can keep an eye out for them in yourself, a friend or family member.
+It’s important to always be aware of the most common warning signs of a gambling problem, so you can keep an eye out for them in yourself, a friend or a family member.
 Problem Gambling Awareness Month is an appropriate time for a refresher on these indicators of a potential issue.

 - Inability to stop or cut back: When someone has attempted to stop or reduce their betting but finds themselves unable to do so.
 There may also be feelings of restlessness or irritability when attempting to cut back.